SAP/power-monitoring-tool-for-macos/README.md

 <br/>

-**Make a positive impact, reduce energy waste, and contribute to sustainability with Power Monitor!**
+**Make a positive impact, reduce energy waste, and contribute to sustainability with _Power Monitor_!**

 <br/>